 The Plans provide that both participant contributions and company matching contributions be held in a trust by an independent trustee for the benefit of participating employees.
-During 2019 and 2018, The Northern Trust Company served as trustee and maintained the accounting of the aggregate value of assets associated with each Plan participating in the Master Trust.
+During 2020 and 2019, The Northern Trust Company served as trustee and maintained the accounting of the aggregate value of assets associated with each Plan participating in the Master Trust.
 The respective ownership interest of each Plan is determined using a unit-valuation method.
+At December 31, 2020, the Master Trust held the assets of the 401(k) Plan and the Puerto Rico Plan.
 At December 31, 2019, the Master Trust held the assets of the 401(k) Plan, the Puerto Rico Plan, and the Elanco Plan.
-At December 31, 2018, the Master Trust held the assets of the 401(k) Plan and the Puerto Rico Plan.